McIlroy says Norman rift began with his 'brainwash' comment - WHIZ News

 “That gave me a little extra incentive today,” McIlroy said.

-The reference was to Norman, who has 20 career PGA Tour wins and now is CEO and commissioner of LIV Golf.
+The reference was to Norman, who has 20 career PGA Tour wins and now leads LIV Golf.

 When he had a chance to return to No. 1 in the world ranking at the CJ Cup in October, McIlroy was asked if he had a goal of how many weeks he would like to be No. 1 by the end of his career.
 He mentioned 332, which is one more than Norman.

-Most recently in Dubai last month, McIlroy said the fractured state of golf between the PGA Tour and LIV Golf could not heal until Norman is out of the picture.
+Most recently in Dubai last month, McIlroy said the fractured state of golf between the PGA Tour and LIV Golf could not heal as long as Norman is involved.

 “I think Greg needs to go.
 I think he just needs to exit stage left,” McIlroy said, adding that no one would be willing to talk “unless there’s an adult in the room.”